vygr/ChrysaLisp/docs/CSCRIPT.md

 above so far has always been a Script to Script assignment.
 Both the source and drain code created by the compilation functions.

-We could, and do, use just the input part or the output part of this process to interface with VP register lists in order to call VP methods, or use output from VP methods.
+We could, and do, use just the input part or the output part of this task to interface with VP register lists in order to call VP methods, or use output from VP methods.
 We have the ability to define symbol bindings for those `_vXX` symbols before we let the assembler see the list of VP instructions we have